Masbate's 2nd congressional district

 Masbate's 2nd congressional district is one of the three congressional districts of the Philippines in the province of Masbate.
 It has been represented in the House of Representatives since 1987.
 The district encompasses the western half of Masbate Island consisting of the provincial capital Masbate City and the municipalities of Aroroy, Baleno, Balud, Mandaon, Milagros and Mobo.
-It is currently represented in the 19th Congress by Ara Kho of the PDP–Laban.
+It is currently represented in the 19th Congress by Olga "Ara" Kho of the Lakas–CMD.